 You are not trying to get submission.
 What you want from the horse is a partnership.
 Someone that goes along with you.
 Your legs are his legs.
 And he moves with you the same as a dancer.
 You take the horse around and make the horse move, in perfect harmony.

 Once you have the partner you are able to move all parts of his body -- shoulders, hips and the ribcage, the way you want, at the speed that you want.
 Then you have everything.
 The difference with submission is that you would you would have his body and his mind at the same time, not only the body of the horse.

 To know what is the right feel, in a certain situation, that is something that can be learned.
 You have to pay close attention to every movement of the horse.
 His ears, the muscle tension, the look in his eyes, the way he breathes…

 Practice the feel, that’s going on.
 Practice to know, what is happening inside them.
 And, obviously, when you have the chance, to have someone that can teach you, that teaches you what is happening in every movement.
 Then it will be much easier.
 A horse person, a person who has been around horses for years, he will know exactly what’s going on and when someone tells you what that means and you see something that’s going on inside the horse, you see what’s happening there, you are easily and quickly going to find the good feel for the right moment.

 How do we change from Pressure Based techniques to other techniques?

 The same thing with a physical problem.
 Sometimes we demand for them to do some kinds of exercises that they are physically not prepared to do it.
-Once you realize that, is when you are able to do things a different way.
+Once you realize that, is when you are able to do things a different and better way.